StefonSimmons/poc-docs-replatform/README.md

 1. **Standardize clearer path toward reusable, testable, discoverable and composable UI elements**
 2. **Render Docs Hugo Shortcodes as Astro Components**

 As part of this effort, ~50% of the Hugo shortcodes from the Documentation repo have already been converted into Astro components.
-As a result that equates to ~65% of the shortcode references in Docs.
+As a result that equates to ~65% of shortcode references in Docs.
 [See the shortcode conversion sheet](https://docs.google.com/spreadsheets/d/1dmhGoiBNU5sm38gZeshcOsqaN3bYbQuKmCGtOG-wAKI/edit?gid=623811061#gid=623811061)

 ## Problem